Faculty Compensation Policy

 Faculty Departing or Hired During a Fall or Spring Semester

-Faculty who 1) resign during a semester; 2) are hired as a replacement during a semester; 3) start a semester late; or 4) for some other reason do not complete a semester shall be paid only for the time the faculty member has worked during the departing semester.
+Faculty who 1) resign during a semester; 2) are hired as a replacement during a semester; 3) start a semester late; or 4) for some other reason work only a portion of a semester shall be paid only for the time the faculty member has worked during the departing semester.
 The amount paid to the faculty member for the partial semester shall be determined by multiplying the semester salary (one-half of the salary for the academic year) by the percentage of time worked during the semester (days worked in the semester/total days in the semester).
 Normally, fall and spring semesters are approximately 90 days in length.
 The Office of Human Resources and Student Employment will provide the official calculation to the departing faculty member or the newly hired faculty member.

 Faculty Departing or Hired During the Summer Session

-The salary amount received by the faculty member shall be determined by multiplying the summer session salary for the appropriate faculty rank by the percentage of the summer session worked.
-The amount paid to the faculty member for the partial summer session shall be determined by multiplying the summer session salary by the percentage of time worked during the session (days worked in the session/total days in the session).
+The amount paid to the faculty member for the partial summer session shall be determined by multiplying the summer session salary for the appropriate faculty rank (see table below) by the percentage of time worked during the session (days worked in the session/total days in the session).
 The number of days in the summer session is dependent on the summer session taught.
 The Office of Human Resources and Student Employment will provide the official calculation to the departing faculty member or the newly hired faculty member.

 Summer Session Salary Schedule for Six Credit Hours (Subject to Change)